isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-comb-for-cats/index.md

 layout: post
 ---

 In this post, Ive reviewed the best flea combs for cats.
 Flea Combs are safer and simple flea control solutions when liked to flea spray, boric acid, or flea shampoo.
-With these combs, you can easily find and remove [fleas](https://pestpolicy.com/how-to-use-a-flea-comb/), flea dirt, and eggs. - Luckily, the combs are non-chemical flea control methods and suitable for kittens and puppies with sensitive or damaged skin.
+With these combs, you can easily find and remove [fleas](https://pestpolicy.com/how-to-use-a-flea-comb/),flea dirt, and eggs. - Luckily, the combs are non-chemical flea control methods and suitable for kittens and puppies with sensitive or damaged skin.

 **Summary: ** To stop scratching and itching in your cats & dogs due to fleas, check these flea combs.